Keramas/keramas.github.io/_posts/2020-05-25-HackASat-Part2.md

 Nostalgic sounds!

-Before diving into the wav file, we connect to the challenge server and are greeted by a `/dev/ttyACM0`.
+Connecting to the challenge server over the provided IP and port, we are greeted by a `/dev/ttyACM0`.

 <img src = "/assets/images/hackasat/56kmodem0.png">